 Connect to PostgreSQL

-To establish a connection with the database, log into the postgres
+To establish a connection with the database, use the following command to connect to the PostgreSQL shell as the postgres user:

 Create a New User on PostgreSQL

-PostgreSQL includes the client utility, which allows you to create a new user from the terminal without connecting to the database.
+PostgreSQL includes a client utility that allows you to create a new user from the terminal without connecting to the database.
 The syntax for creating a new user is:

 sudo -u postgres createuser -e [username]

-Note: For other ways of creating a user in PostgreSQL and securing access, refer to our in-depth tutorial for creating a PostgreSQL user.
+Note: For additional user management options and security best practices, refer to our in-depth tutorial for creating a PostgreSQL user.

 Create a New Database on PostgreSQL